-Offering sandy beaches, a quaint, unspoilt Spanish way of life and a stretch of truly stunning caves, Nerja has become a top attraction for tourists from all corners of the globe, and Europe in particular.
-Marking the eastern limit of the Costa del Sol, the area is effectively the starting point of the Costa del Sol’s 100 mile stretch to Gibraltar.
+Offering sandy beaches, a quaint Spanish way of life and a stretch of truly stunning caves, Nerja has become a top attraction for tourists from all corners of the globe, and Europe in particular.
+Marking the eastern limit of the Costa del Sol, the area is effectively the starting point of the Coast’s 100 mile (160-kilometre) stretch to Gibraltar.

-Once a sleepy fishing village, Nerja now has a resident population of over 25,000.
-It features stunning sandy beaches and a number of beautiful hotels and guest houses.
-It also has a wide range of traditional Spanish architecture and buildings to look at as you navigate yourself around the narrow winding streets.
+Once a sleepy fishing village, Nerja now has a resident population of over 20,000.
+It features stunning sandy beaches and superb hotels and guest houses, as well as a wide range of traditional Spanish architecture and buildings to admire as you navigate around the narrow winding streets.

-Another attraction to check out if you’re in the area is the ‘Balco de Europa’, or the Balcony of Europe as it’s otherwise known.
+Another attraction to check out if you are in the area is the Balcón de Europa (Balcony of Europe).
 This fortress was originally designed to keep British pirates at bay but today it is mainly used by tourists to take photos of the outstanding views.

-If you are planning a holiday to the Costa del Sol, Nerja is definitely well worth a visit.
-Plus, the road to get there is fantastic, only taking approximately 45 minutes along the AP7 from Malaga.
+If you are planning a holiday on the Costa del Sol, Nerja is definitely well worth a visit.
+Plus, the road access is excellent, only taking approximately 45 minutes along the A-P7 from Málaga.

-To get there via train, Nerja’s nearest station is Malaga.
-Once you arrive at Malaga station, you can easily pick up a bus or taxi, taking you on the short journey into town.
+Nerja’s nearest train station is in Málaga City, where you can easily pick up a bus or taxi, taking you on the short journey to Nerja.

 Photo credit: Mark Holt